 Read the Cardura (doxazosin mesylate) Side Effects Center for a complete guide to possible side effects

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: prostate cancer, heart disease (e.g., congestive heart failure, angina, heart attack in last 6 months), liver disease, kidney disease.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart disease (such as congestive heart failure, angina, heart attack in last 6 months), liver disease.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.